Episode Five [Preview]

 Gwo had crossed paths with Koba back in her cit-bluz days, stealing away all the best zaxir.
 Patches of black and gray riddled her sandy hide, and she’d tattooed a vibrant green moray eel on her scalp, its three frightening teeth bared for effect; no doubt she still wrangled the bellies.

-One could dismiss all these high-ranking officers taking liberty simultaneously, but all being former peers of Fusada Kul and acting like strangers?
-This would pique anyone’s curiosity.
+One could dismiss all these officers taking liberty simultaneously, but all being former peers of Fusada Kul and acting like strangers would pique anyone’s curiosity.